jonimoreira/specs/2_5_0/docs/source/ontology.rst

 --
 Reference Model

-A specific implementation of components (CCMs) to provide structural integrity for a domain concept.
-Some are mandatory in CCDs and some are optional.
+A set of components (CCMs) to provide structural integrity for a domain concept.
+Some CCMs are mandatory in CCDs and some are optional.

 CCM
 ---